ibm-cloud-docs/cloud-object-storage/libraries/go.md

 ## Using Key Protect
 {: #go-examples-kp}

 Key Protect can be added to a storage bucket to manage encryption keys.
-All data is encrypted in IBM COS, but Key Protect provides a service for generating, rotating, and controlling access to encryption keys using a centralized service.
+All data is encrypted in IBM COS, but Key Protect provides a service for generating, rotating, and controlling access to encryption keys by using a centralized service.

 ### Before You Begin
 {: #go-examples-kp-prereqs}